Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 Resources to Build it

 First, print the components using TPU flexible filament.
 Then attach a servo motor inside of the base of the wrist.
-Finally your program the Arduino to move the servo wiper blade and watch the arm dance around.
+Finally, program the Arduino to move the servo wiper blade and watch the arm dance around.

 This is a fairly straightforward project but it’s pretty creepy and also a lot of fun to make.